There's nothing like great peanut sauce! It's our favourite of all the foods in Jakarta. Here's how you should try it.

 A dollop of sambal is perfectly at home with the city’s most beloved comfort dish - sop buntut.
 Sop buntut is oxtail soup (though is often made with regular beef as well).
 The hot, flavorful clear broth is a go-to cure for many of life’s woes (just like chicken noodle soup in other countries.)
 It’s also a very affordable foodie choice and a great way to get a filling lunch without spending a fortune.

 Otak-otak is a classic Indonesian street food.
-For those who are giving street food a try for the first time, there’s an easy rule of thumb to follow so you get the best food with the least amount of bacteria.
-Chose a cart or stall with a long, fast moving line.
+For those who are giving street food a try for the first time, chose a cart or stall with a long, fast moving line.
 Local residents rarely get it wrong and wouldn’t return to a vendor whose dishes are below par.
 Plus, the busier the stall, the less time the uncooked food spends sitting around unrefrigerated.

 It would be wrong, wrong, wrong of me to describe ketoprak as a kind of Indonesian pad Thai but for a rough description the comparison helps you imagine the wonderful combination of flavors.
 Vermicelli noodles, tofu, and vegetables are bathed in a pool of garlicy, peppery peanut sauce.
 This is a go-to dish when you’re craving a heaping dose of carbohydrates.

 Even if you haven’t tried ketoprak before but the word sounds vaguely familiar, you’re not alone.
 The word, coincidently, also refers to a style of theatre in Java.
 There’s no connection to the noodle dish but if you ask me this is the perfect inspiration for dinner and a show!